 Odyssey is funded in part by donations made by graduates, grantors and other supporters, and in part by the fees students pay.
 To help you budget your money, here is a review of the costs associated with attending Odyssey.
-The application fee is $40.
-Tuition is $2025.
-All students are required to purchase a custom textbook with readings, which costs $155.
-If you would like to receive college credit, there is an additional processing fee of $850.
+The application fee is $45.
+The tuition, $2350, includes a custom textbook, weekly group dinners, and weekly snack breaks.
+If you would like to receive college credit, there is an additional processing fee of $1100.
 It is strongly recommended that students stay in Saint Anselm College apartments to get the full Odyssey experience.
-These apartments are in Benedict Court (#25 on the campus map).
+These apartments are in Benedict Court (#30 on the campus map).
 Each apartment has 2 bedrooms and can house a total of 2 to 3 people (with each bedroom holding 1 or 2 students).
-The cost to share a bedroom in an apartment for six weeks is $870.
-The cost to have your own bedroom in an apartment is $1740.
-Note that most students will be housed in single rooms.
+The cost to have your own bedroom in an apartment is $1784.
+The cost to share a bedroom in an apartment for six weeks is $892.
+Note that almost all students will be housed in single rooms.
 The apartments are equipped with kitchens, so you may buy and prepare your own food, which is a money-saving option, or you may eat at the college's Coffee Shop or Dining Hall.
 Food on campus is reasonably priced.
-Students should budget roughly $600 for food for the six weeks.
+Students should budget roughly $600-$700 for food for the six weeks.
 Wireless internet access and use of laundry facilities are provided at no cost.
-Students with cars will receive a campus parking permit.
+Students with cars will receive a free campus parking permit.

-The tuition and housing costs quoted above are the discounted rates for US students paying by check or money order, and for international students paying by bank draft in US dollars.
+The tuition and housing costs quoted above are the discounted rates for US students paying by check or bank draft, and for international students paying by bank draft in US dollars.

 Students have the additional option of paying both tuition and housing through PayPal which allows you to charge the costs on a credit card.
 Those using PayPal need to pay the full rates, which are about 4% higher.